ncl-icb-analytics/snowflake-ontoserver-api/README.md

 ### 6. Verify Installation

-Run the test procedure to verify everything is working:
+Run the test procedure using a end-user role to verify everything is working:

 ```sql
 CALL EXTERNAL_ACCESS.ONTOSERVER.TEST_ONTOSERVER_API();